abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

     ![](media/newgroupcreate.png)

-## Task 3: Create AKS on Azure Stack HCI using Azure Portal
+## Task 3: Create AKS on Azure Local using Azure Portal

 1. In the Azure portal, click on the search blade at the top and search for **Kubernetes services** and select **Kubernetes services**.